wenbinhuang9/wenbinhuang/xv6/fs-block-cache.md

 }
 ```

 The first step is to try to find the block from buffer.
 If not found, then allocting a buffer using LRU strategy.
 It is important to ask why always return a blocked buffer?
+Because file system is shared by processes, it is  important to provide synchronization to access block.
+So here, when getting a block, it must be locked before return to ensure the invariant that only one process can access the block .
 ```C
 // Look through buffer cache for block on device dev.
 // If not found, allocate a buffer.